 There is a way to balance both paths to draw the advantages from each without diluting the company’s vision or your writers’ unique creativity.
 Start by dividing your content marketing into appropriate voices.
 The static information like a home page or an about page should be written in the brand’s voice.
 Other things that should be in “brand voice” are firm opinions held by the company, press releases, and anything else that the entire company agrees about.

 Everything else can be attributed to one of your writers.
 Personal opinions, stories, blog posts, all of it!
 But there also needs to be some restraint.
 Any writer on your team is a representative of your brand and they need to recognize this and understand what parts of your branding and messaging need to stay consistent.
-For instance, on this website, CONCURED is always spelled in all-caps and opinions about AI are positive.

 Employee attribution on opinion-based content makes it simple for a company to say that the author doesn’t speak for the company, should that be necessary.
 Furthermore, when writers know that their own name will be attached to the byline it can make them more responsible about what they post.